buycycle/chatanalysis/README.md

 # Chat Analysis
 Chat Analysis is a tool that processes Sendbird chat logs within a specified timeframe and batch queries ChatGPT with a predefined prompt.
-The conversations are split up by a user-defined maximal character length to stay within the context limit.
-The output consists of two files: the conversations and responses log files.
+The conversations are split by a user-defined maximum character length to stay within the context limit.
+The batch responses can be summarized with the `prompt_summary`.
+The output consists of the conversations, responses, and summary log files.
 ## Installation
 1. **Install Git** (if not already installed):
    - **Windows**: Download the Git installer from the [official Git website](https://git-scm.com/download/win) and run the installer.